 The new division will recruit at least four world-class experts in their fields who can address neuropsychiatric disorders from clinical and research perspectives.
 Among the recruitments who will have named professorships will be specialists with international renown in neuropsychiatric aspects of traumatic brain injury, in post traumatic stress disorder, in the basic sciences of neuropsychiatry, and in the development, testing and use of innovative technologies in the treatment of patients with severe and persistent neuropsychiatric disorders.

 About the Yudofskys

-Dr. Stuart Yudofsky has served as professor and chair of the department of psychiatry at BCM for over 20 years, and has also been chairman of the Department of Psychiatry of the Methodist Hospital during that time.
-He previously was chairman of the Department of Psychiatry of the University of Chicago and Chief of Psychiatry of the University of Chicago Hospitals.
+Dr. Stuart Yudofsky has served as professor and chair of the department of psychiatry at BCM for over 20 years, and has also been chair of the Department of Psychiatry of the Methodist Hospital during that time.
+He previously was chair of the Department of Psychiatry of the University of Chicago and Chief of Psychiatry of the University of Chicago Hospitals.

 He has edited or authored over 17 books and over 40 book chapters related to neuropsychiatry as well as many scientific articles.
 Since it was initially published in 1991, Yudofsky (with Robert Hales, M.D.) has been Editor of The American Psychiatric Publishing Textbook of Neuropsychiatry and Behavioral Neurosciences, now in its 5th Edition, and widely regarded as the standard textbook in the field.